josenriagu/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML is the conventional method of using tags that have specific meanings to represent a set of actions during HTML markup, thereby enhancinng code readability and making it easier for other people to contribute to your project.
+For instance, one could markup a "text paragraph" using one's own name <jose>.
+However, Semantics HTML provide that a <p> tag be used instead in order to be widely understood.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+a. ```display: block;``` is affected by height and width attributes whereas they do not have any effect on ```display: inline;``` b.```display: block;``` allows inline and block elements to be nested within blocks whereas ```display: inline;``` cannot have block elements nested within inline elements

 3. What are the 4 areas of the box model?

+a.
+Content
+b.
+Padding
+c.
+Border
+d.
+Margin

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+Cross axis

 5. Explain why git is valuable to a team of developers.

+Git is a version control tool that makes it possible for a team of developers to contribute individually on a project, track changes made on each branch of their contributions and finally, can have their separate contributions merged into one big result.
+In a nutshell, Git enables collaboration between a team of developers.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.